 50. You are a family physician.
 One of your patients, Mark, did not attend one of his classes and missed an important exam.
 He told you that his teacher would like a doctor's note explaining his absence from class; otherwise, he will receive zero, and all hell will break loose.
-He wants to you write a note for him, indicating that he was not feeling well enough to write the exam.
+He wants you to write a note for him, indicating that he was not feeling well enough to write the exam.
 Not able to find any physical symptoms, explain how you would deal with this.
 Enter the room and talk to Mark.

 52. Your friend Jason hasn't come to class for a few days.
 Being a hardworking pre-med student, he very seldom skips classes.
 You know that he is applying to medical school in the past several weeks.
 You called his house and he said you could visit him.
 You decided to pay him a visit after your classes.
 Enter the room and talk to Jason.

 53. You are a cardiologist at a local hospital, who just finished a shift and has a tight run to your daughter's high school graduation ceremony.
 As you headed off to the door, Jennifer, a patient who knew you well, saw you from the waiting room and grabbed your attention.
 "Doctor!
-I have a bad chest pain.
+I have bad chest pain.
 Please stay for a bit.
 I'll feel much better if you were here."
 Enter the waiting room and talk to Jennifer.

 54. You are a current undergraduate student.
 During the week of graduation, you attend a number of parties around the Lower Mainland with your best friend, Kelly.
 The last party is held at a campground in Squamish.
 The morning after the party, you receive a call from Kelly.
 She asks that you come over and talk.
 Kelly reveals that she left early and drove home despite drinking that night.
 Enter the room and talk to Kelly.

 55. You are an emergency room physician at a local hospital.
 A patient comes in requesting painkillers for his back.
 Upon reviewing his file, you realize that he frequently comes to the hospital requesting painkillers and he has already capped his prescription for the month.
 Upon examination, you notice no new injuries to indicate an increase in painkillers.
-You politely tell patient that you will not increase his dosage or re-fill out another prescription for him.
+You politely tell the patient that you will not increase his dosage or re-fill out another prescription for him.
 He tells you that he will go and inject himself with heroin right now if he does not get the painkillers.
 What do you say next?
 What do you do?

-56. Your 5 year old nephew asks you, "Why is the sky blue?”
+56. Your 5-year-old nephew asks you, "Why is the sky blue?”
 How would you answer him using a series of simple scientific experiments?

 57. Your company needs both you and a co-worker (Sara, a colleague from another branch of the company, who is gripped by fear of flying since one of her friends narrowly escaped being at the World Trade Centre when it was destroyed) to attend a critical business meeting in San Diego.
 You have just arrived to drive Sara to the airport.
 Sara is in the room.

-58. Nursing workload is a significant problem that needs to be addressed.
+58. The nursing workload is a significant problem that needs to be addressed.
 Often nurses find they do not have adequate time to complete the tasks that are required of them in the time given each shift.
 How does this impact patient care?
 What are the implications for the nurses and the work culture and environment?
 What are the potential policy changes that can help alleviate some of this workload pressure?

-59. As a physiotherapist, you are referred a 16 year-old for treatment of severe burns that limit function on the patient's arms and hands.
+59. As a physiotherapist, you are referred a 16-year-old for treatment of severe burns that limit function on the patient's arms and hands.
 Upon examination, you notice other burn marks and unexplained bruises on the patient.
 After working with the patient for a few weeks, you ask about the other marks on the patient's body.
 The patient admits to being abused by their parents but begs you not to tell anyone.
 What do you do?

 60. As an occupational therapist, you work with clients of all ages.
 One of your younger clients begins searching you on the Internet and contacts you through social media sites.
 In this age, it is common for people to have many various personal and professional web profiles through sites like Facebook, LinkedIn, Twitter, Instagram, etc. What measures would you take if this happened?
 What would you do if the client would not stop?

 61. You are an occupational therapist that works with a population with complex psychiatric histories.
 One of your older clients has been recently diagnosed with neurodegenerative disease, and she has schizophrenia.
 There is a history of the client’s children neglecting her needs and taking advantage of the client financially.
 Nevertheless, the client has a relationship with her family and they want to be named the primary decision maker for the client.
-How do you work with the client and her family knowing the past history of neglect and present needs of your client?
+How do you work with the client and her family knowing the past history of neglect and the present needs of your client?